David Aufhauser: Education and early career

-Aufhauser practiced law at the Williams & Connolly law firm from 1977 to 2001.
+Aufhauser practiced law at Williams & Connolly from 1977 to 2001.
 In 2001, he was appointed by President George W. Bush and confirmed by the U.S. Senate to serve as general counsel in the United States Department of the Treasury.

 After September 11, 2001, Aufhauser ran the National Security Council Committee on Terrorist Financing.
 He supervised the federal government's multi-agency antiterrorism task force.

 Between 2004 and 2008, he worked at UBS investment bank.
 Currently, Aufhauser is a partner at William & Connolly LLP, a Washington, D.C. law firm.
 He specializes in litigation, arbitration, and government investigations.

-General Counsel, U.S. Treasury Department
+U.S. Treasury Department service

 During his tenure as the Treasury Department's general counsel, Aufhauser oversaw the legal departments of the IRS, U.S. Bureau of Customs, Secret Service, ATF, U.S. Mint, Financial Crimes Enforcement Network, the Office of Foreign Asset Controls, and several of the department's divisions including International Affairs, Domestic Banking and Finance, and Enforcement.

 He led the team that implemented the sections of the Patriot Act run by the Treasury Department.
 He also led the team that implemented economic sanctions.

 Additionally, he ran other programs related to the reconstruction of Afghanistan and Iraq, money laundering, China currency issues, tax reform, and sovereign debt restructuring.

 Following the Enron crisis, President Bush appointed a Department of Justice task force on corporate fraud and abuse.
 Aufhauser served on the panel as Treasury's representative.